jasonsites/docker-es-kibana/README.md

 ```

 ## Configuring
-Create a `.env` file in the project root, replacing the values for each environment variable
+Create a `.env` file in the project root, replacing the values for each variable
 ```shell
 AWS_ACCESS_KEY_ID=<aws-access-key-id>
 AWS_SECRET_ACCESS_KEY=<aws-secret-access-key>